Undergraduate Teaching Assistantships

 The Department of Sociology provides a shared office space for your office hours and desk copies of the readings.

-To be eligible to apply for teaching assistantship, you must have:
+To be eligible to apply for a teaching assistantship, you must have:

 - a grade point average of at least 3.5